 If you accept the mortgage offer, your conveyancer will contact your lender and ask them to release the mortgage funds in time for completion.
 The lender will send the money to your conveyancer, who’ll then send it on to the seller’s conveyancer.
 Once that has happened, you can officially complete the property purchase and become the legal owner of your new home.

-Yes.
-A lender gets a mortgage valuation carried out to make sure the property is adequate security for the loan.
-In some cases, the surveyor will ‘down value’ the property; this means the surveyor will value the property at a lower price than the buyer has agreed to buy.
 If this happens, the lender may say it will lend you a lower amount.
 Alternatively, with down valuations your lender may decide the risk is too high and withdraw the mortgage.
 This means you’ll lose the house unless your mortgage broker can find another lender that will be happy to support your purchase.
 For more advice, see our guide to down valuations and what you should do.

 When you apply for a mortgage there are some pitfalls to avoid including:

-If you’re on a fixed deal, it’s a good idea to start shopping around for a new deal about 6 months before it’s due to end.
 Lenders’ offers usually last 3-6 months, so while you may not get the full choice if you start looking 6 months in advance, you can secure a rate and then keep looking in case a better deal comes up.

-There may be circumstances where you want to remortgage within your current deal, such as if you’re on a variable rate mortgage and you want to fix or if you want to remortgage to free up cash for a major expense, such as a home improvement project you want to fund or you want to pay for measures to improve your home’s energy efficiency.
-However, if you do this, you may have fees to pay such as an early repayment charge, and these can be substantial so make sure you check the details carefully first.
+There may be circumstances where you want to remortgage within your current deal, such as if you want to remortgage to free up cash for a major expense, such as a home improvement project you want to fund or you want to pay for measures to improve your home’s energy efficiency.

 You can’t make a full mortgage application until you’ve had an offer accepted on a house but you can get a ‘mortgage in principle’ before finding a house, which will indicate how much you can borrow on a mortgage.